Medialink: Brand licensing

 Medialink Animation International manages the brand licensing business.
 It is involved in the licensing of various brands, including Garfield, Popeye, Betty Boop, The Little Prince, and My Hero Academia.

 Ani-Mall

 In 2020, Medialink started venturing into the e-commerce business during the COVID-19 pandemic.
 Launched in August 2020, Ani-Mall is an online store selling anime-themed clothes, toys and other merchandise from Medialink's licensed brands.

 Ani-Kids

 On 19 September 2020, Medialink launched a new educational entertainment VOD platform on MyTV SUPER for children in preschools.

+Ani-Mi

+On 18 October 2023, Medialink announced the partnership with Bilibili to handled the distribution & licensing for their donghua series in Southeast Asian markets, resulting the launch of Ani-Mi VOD platform.

+Movie production and distribution

+Medialink was also evolved in movie production, such as One Second Champion and Drifting with mm2 Entertainment.
+They also responsible for releasing Haikyu!!
+The Dumpster Battle anime film in the Asian markets as well.